APM: New Relic vs Dynatrace Comparison

 Detailed Transaction View

-New Relic, on the other hand, samples and reports detailed transaction traces for a few representative transactions and provides an aggregated view.
+New Relic, on the other hand, samples and reports detailed transaction traces for a few representative transactions, providing an aggregated view.
 This is perfectly adequate if the scope of APM is limited to the ITOps team.
-If, however, the end-user is an application developer Dynatrace’s detailed view is worth its weight in gold.

 Plug-ins

 An application or a platform is a sum of many parts.
 It includes multiple software products.
 Both APM products allow end-users to create a custom product-related plug-in.
-Dynatrace itself supports an extensive number of plug-ins and has an ecosystem for open-source plugins.
+Dynatrace itself supports an ecosystem for open-source plugins.
 New Relic does not have so much out-of-the-box support and depends on its open-source or 3rd party plugin ecosystem.

 Transaction Visualization